 "I didn't know what to do about it," says Ortuno.
 "But symptoms kept getting worse.
 I knew it was time to talk to someone."

 Eventually, while jogging with a friend who is a nurse, Ortuno brought up her struggles and how they had been worsening.
 Her friend advised her to look into treatment.
-After speaking to another acquaintance in health care – this time, a physician at the MGH – Ortuno decided to seek help from the MGH Pelvic Floor Disorder Service.
+After speaking to another acquaintance in health care – this time, a physician at the Mass General – Ortuno decided to seek help from the Mass General Pelvic Floor Disorder Service.

-"We created this service several years ago to provide coordinated care for the significant number of patients affected by pelvic floor disorders," says May Wakamatsu, MD, director of the MGH Division of Urogynecology, who co-leads the Pelvic Floor Disorder Service with Liliana Bordeianou, MD, of the MGH Division of General/Gastrointestinal Surgery.
+"We created this service several years ago to provide coordinated care for the significant number of patients affected by pelvic floor disorders," says May Wakamatsu, MD, director of the Mass General Division of Urogynecology, who co-leads the Pelvic Floor Disorder Service with Liliana Bordeianou, MD, of the Mass General Division of General/Gastrointestinal Surgery.
 "The number is only increasing, as many experts estimate that by 2050, 20 percent of the U.S. population will be women over the age of 70."

 Because pelvic floor disorders often affect several different organs at the same time, the Pelvic Floor Disorder Service is comprised of a team of multidisciplinary specialists, including urogynecologists, colorectal surgeons, urologists, a gastroenterologist and a physiatrist.
 The concept of an integrated pelvic floor disorder service at the MGH – a service that offers both surgical and nonsurgical treatment options – was pioneered by Wakamatsu and Bordeianou.
 Since its creation, numerous patients like Ortuno have benefited.

 Help at last